chinapedia/wikipedia.abstract.en/Page/Albinism_in_humans.md

 Visual problems

-Mali_Salif_Keita2_400.jpgan Mandinka singer Salif Keita with albinism]] Development of the optical system is highly dependent on the presence of melanin.
+an Mandinka singer Salif Keita with albinism]] Development of the optical system is highly dependent on the presence of melanin.
 For this reason, the reduction or absence of this pigment in people with albinism may lead to:

 -   Misrouting of the retinogeniculate projections, resulting in abnormal decussation (crossing) of optic nerve fibres[8]
 -   Photophobia and decreased visual acuity due to light scattering within the eye (ocular straylight)[9][10] Photophobia is specifically when light enters the eye, unrestricted—with full force.
 It is painful and causes extreme sensitivity to light.[11]